chrisvanpatten/usb-backup-scripts/readme.md

 # usb-backup-scripts

-A set of scripts for backing up files to a USB drive on Mac OS X.
+A set of scripts for automatiaclly backing up files to a USB drive on Mac OS X.

-Full setup instructions coming soon.
+## Using usb-backup-scripts

+1. Copy backup.sh to the drive you'd like to backup to
+2. Edit backup.sh to include full paths to the folders you want backed up
+3. Set the path for the Destination to the full path to your drive (`/Volumes/Your-Drive-Name`)
+4. Save backup.applescript as a folder action script, and set it to watch `/Volumes/`.
+(Note: You'll need to copy/paste the whole file; don't just drop it in the folder actions folder!)

+Next time you mount your drive, you'll be prompted with a message asking you to if you'd like to execute the backup script.

 ## License